|

 They did this by playing games, such as cards, baseball, dominoes, checkers, etc.

-They would wash their clothes, tell stories of war and life back home, or they would read
+They would wash their clothes, tell stories of war and life back home, or they would

-The Camp of the 196th at Stephenson’s Depot.
+and The Camp of the 196th at Stephenson’s Depot.

-Men spent more time writing letters to family and friends, and hoping to receive them than
+Men spent more time writing letters to family and friends, and

-any other leisure activity, some of the men would venture into Winchester to indulge themselves any way they could by drinking
+hoping to receive them than any other leisure activity, some of the men would venture into Winchester to indulge themselves

-and gambling etc.
+any way they could by drinking and gambling etc.

-from Co.
+Co.
 H.

 When the Post Hospital couldn't handle the number of sick, they would send the others to the large